The size and position of the rectangular aperture in the valve chest is not critical

 The part should first be gripped using two opposing jaws followed by the other two.

-However, when using the second set of jaws it is not that simple because if the first
+However, when using the second set it is not that simple because if the first is

-is over tightened it will tend to twist the workpiece.
-This can be largely avoided
+over tightened it will tend to twist the workpiece.
+This can be largely avoided by

-by moving the first jaw so that it just touches the part and then doing the same
+moving the first jaw so that it just touches the part and then doing the same with

-Now, mark out and drill the four 7BA clearance holes, the position of which must
+Now, mark out and drill the four 7BA clearance holes, the position being taken from

 Mark the rear face of the valve chest cover around its edges with marking blue and

-assemble with the valve chest using four of the 7BA studs provided, ensuring that
+assemble with the valve chest using four of the 7BA studs provided, ensuring the

-the cover is centrally placed.
-Using a sharp Stanley type knife, scribe around the
+cover is centrally placed.
+Using a sharp Stanley type knife, scribe around the edge

-edge of the cover, remove and carefully file up to the lines produced, not beyond.
+of the cover, remove and carefully file up to the lines produced, not beyond.
+Final

 Having recently made a filing machine I took the liberty of digressing from the method